confluentinc/vscode-workshop/README.md

 3. Follow the prompts to scaffold the project.

 #### Set Up and Run the Project
+Follow the instructions in the `README.md` file of the generated project if you've selected a language other than Python.

 1. Create a Python virtual environment:
     ```bash